OlivierLD/ROB/raspberry-sailor/Swing/WeatherWizard/README.md

   ![Weather Wizard](./images/GRIB.03.png)
 - and open it.
   ![Weather Wizard](./images/GRIB.04.png)
-- Required contours can be seen
+- Required contours can be seen.
+ _Note_: Contours (looking like faxes) are calculated from the GRIB data.
   ![Weather Wizard](./images/GRIB.05.png)
 - As well as required 3D pictures
   ![Weather Wizard](./images/GRIB.06.png)

 Many other options are available.
-Refer to the doc for details.
+Refer to the [manual](https://www.lediouris.net/donpedro/software/structure/datafiles/manual/WeatherWizardUserManual.2nd.edition.pdf) for details.